-Just toggle on the “Condo” filter, and you’ll immediately see condos that are cash-flowing, undervalued, and located in growth neighborhoods in over 30 markets.
+Just toggle on the “Condo” filter, and you will immediately see condos that are cash-flowing, undervalued, and located in growth neighborhoods in over 30 markets.
 This makes finding properties out of state extremely simple.

 You can even find motivated sellers that are desperate to get rid of their condo.
 When you come across a motivated seller, that lets you make a low-ball offer that is likely to be accepted.

 Lofty AI isn't the only real estate investing software out there to find condos.
-But, it's the quickest and most accurate real estate investing platform.
+But, it is the quickest and most accurate real estate investing platform.

 If you are interested in learning more, you can request access by clicking the button below.